braph-software/BRAPH-2/tutorials/developers/dev_graph/readme.md

 > getCompatibleMeasures('MultilayerWD')
 > ````
 >
-> ①For each layer in "MultilayerWD" graph, the corresponding functions are applied as in the notes ⑧, ⑨, and  ⑩ of Code 2.
+> ① For each layer in `MultilayerWD` graph, the corresponding functions are applied as in the notes ⑧, ⑨, and  ⑩ of Code 2.
 >
-> ③returns the labels of the graph layers provided by the user.
+> ② These are some properties of the graph adjacency matrix `A` used in its  visualization.
+The list of properties that can be used are: `ALAYERTICKS` (to set ticks for each layer according to the layer number), `ALAYERLABELS` (to set labels for each layer), and `ANODELABELS` (to set the nodal labels for each layer)).
 >
-> ④constructs the labels of the layers based on the number of the layer (in case no layer labels were provided by the user).
+> ③ returns the labels of the graph layers provided by the user.
 >
+> ④ constructs the labels of the layers based on the number of the layer (in case no layer labels were provided by the user).
+>

 > **Code 7.** **MultilayerWD element props.**
-> 	The `props` section of generator code for "MultilayerWD.gen.m" defines the properties to be used in "MultilayerWD".
+> 	The `props` section of the generator code for "_MultilayerWD.gen.m" defines the properties to be used in `MultilayerWD`.
 > 	This code modifies Code 3.
 > ````matlab
 > %% ¡props!